*Doing a little happy dance in my room*

 inspiration for writing about child abuse?

 My mom said to me, "I never abused you.
-Why do you write about it so
+Why do you write about it soinspiration for writing about child abuse?

 much?"
 Lol.
 And it's true, I had a great childhood.
 My inspiration for